openl2m/openl2m/docs/using/basic_view.rst

 which would be links to external systems with more information about the device.
 E.g. you may see a link to the Network Management System.

-There may be an icon to the left of switch name as well: |tasks| This means there scheduled tasks defined for this switch.
+There may be an icon to the left of switch name as well: |tasks| This means there are scheduled tasks defined for this switch.
-Details can be found in the Information tab.
+Details about these tasks can be found in the Information tab.

 .. |tasks| image:: ../_static/tasks.png

-The entry in the center, :doc:`'Read Eth/Arp/Lldp' <details_view>`, will get you a real-time read of the ethernet tables (MAC address) and LLPD neighbors of the switch.
-If the device is a router, ARP for IPv4 will also be shown.
+The entry in the center, |switch-arp-lldp-header|, will get you a real-time read of the ethernet tables (MAC address) and LLPD neighbors of the switch.
+If the device is a router, ARP entries for IPv4 will also be shown.

+.. |switch-arp-lldp-header| image:: ../_static/switch-arp-lldp-header.png

-On the right, *'Reload All'*, does exactly that!
+On the right, |switch-reload-header|, does exactly that!
 This forces a complete refresh of all switch data via SNMP.

+.. |switch-reload-header| image:: ../_static/switch-reload-header.png

-The *'More Hardware Details'* option adds a few more bits of information to the Information tab below (depending on vendor).
+The |hardware-details-header| option adds a few more bits of information to the Information tab below (depending on vendor).

+.. |hardware-details-header| image:: ../_static/hardware-details-header.png

 |save_warning|  If you have made changes that require saving the config, an additional option to save the config
 will appear on the right with a warning icon in front!
 Click it to save the running config to the switch startup config.